The impact of ransomware attacks

 During all of these activities, it is essential to actively monitor for potential suspicious activities and continuously update the tooling with information from the forensic investigation.

-The most common activities to clean, rebuild and secure servers and clients as well as related assets (such as accounts, applications, etc.) are listed in the work packages shown in Figure 2 (remediation work package prioritization).
+The most common activities to clean, rebuild and secure servers and clients as well as related assets (such as accounts, applications, etc.) are listed in the work packages shown in Figure 2 (remediation work package prioritisation).

 After the general base hardening, role-specific hardening and clean-up/rebuild should begin.
-The organization must decide whether to rebuild or clean a system based on the findings, availability of backups, complexity of rebuild, the overall risk appetite and the specific situation.
+The organisation must decide whether to rebuild or clean a system based on the findings, availability of backups, complexity of rebuild, the overall risk appetite and the specific situation.
 Business dynamics can have a significant influence in these decisions and parameters.
 For example, the need to close year-end financials may put significant pressure on decision makers and influence the approach and priorities.

 One of the most important requirements of the remediation phase is having a good understanding of the Active Directory design, domain model, trusts and the way the environment is accessed.
 Key areas of concern are remote access entry points, location type and patch level of security boundary devices, as these access points are regularly compromised by threat actors.